 The recipient of awards for both his research and his teaching, Hermanowicz is the author of “The Stars Are Not Enough: Scientists—Their Passions and Professions” (University of Chicago Press, 1998), “Lives in Science: How Institutions Affect Academic Careers” (Universitiy of Chicago Press, 2009), “College Attrition at American Research Universities: Comparative Case Studies” (Agathon, 2003), as well as articles and chapters in the sociology of higher education.
 He is the editor of “The American Academic Profession: Transformation in Contemporary Higher Education” (Johns Hopkins University Press, 2011).

-Born in Normal, Illinois (USA), Hermanowicz was raised and attended public schools in State College, Pennsylvania (USA).
-He earned bachelor's, masters, and doctoral degrees, in sociology, from the University of Chicago.
+He earned bachelor's, masters, and doctoral degrees from the University of Chicago.

 - Ph.D., Sociology, The University of Chicago, 1996